Mathematical joke: Pun-based jokes

 Person 1: No, a houseboat; you forgot to add the C!

-The first part of this joke relies on the fact that the primitive (formed when finding the antiderivative) of the function 1/x is log(x).
+The first part of this joke relies on the fact that the primitive (formed when finding the antiderivative) of the function 1/x, for positive values, is log(x).
 The second part is then based on the fact that the antiderivative is actually a class of functions, requiring the inclusion of a constant of integration, usually denoted as C—something which calculus students may forget.
 Thus, the indefinite integral of 1/cabin is "log(cabin) + C", or "A log cabin plus the sea", i.e., "A houseboat".

 Jokes with numeral bases

 Some jokes depend on the ambiguity of numerical bases.

 There are only 10 types of people in the world: those who understand binary, and those who don't.

 This joke subverts the trope of phrases that begin with "there are two types of people in the world..." and relies on an ambiguous meaning of the expression 10, which in the binary numeral system is equal to the decimal number 2.
-There are many alternative versions of the joke, such as "There are two types of people in this world.
-Those who can extrapolate from incomplete information."

 Another pun using different radices asks:

 Q. Why do mathematicians confuse Halloween and Christmas?

 A. Because 31 Oct = 25 Dec.

 The play on words lies in the similarity of the abbreviation for October/Octal and December/Decimal, and the coincidence that both equal the same number ($31_8 = 25_{10}$).